 07 of 10

-The ability to grow without soil gives you the ability to think outside the pot when it comes to growing the Tillandsia or air plant.
+In order to grow the Tillandsia or any plants without soil, i.e. air plants, it's necessary to think outside the pot.
 You can affix air plants to a piece of driftwood with some fishing line.
-Also try filling a miniature terrarium with air plant specimens or arranging some air plants in a shell, teacup, or other unconventional container.
+Also try filling a miniature terrarium with air plant varieties or arranging some air plants in a shell, teacup, or other unconventional container.

 The Tillandsia genus includes several hundred species in the bromeliad family, all with green, silver, or rosy spiked foliage.
-As epiphytes used to growing among shady tree branches, air plants don't need much light, but those on sunnier desks might reward you with a flower spike.
+As epiphytes used to growing among shady tree branches, air plants don't need much light, but those on sunnier desks are more likely to grow a flower spike.
 Mist the entire plant weekly, as modified scales on the leaves will take up the moisture the plant needs.

 08 of 10